masesgroup/KNet/src/documentation/articles/performance.md

 ---
-title: Performance of .NET suite for Apache Kafka
+title: Performance of .NET suite for Apache Kafka™
-_description: Describes the performance evaluation of .NET suite for Apache Kafka
+_description: Describes the performance evaluation of .NET suite for Apache Kafka™
 ---

 # KNet: performance evaluation